pkubatrh/s2i-python-container/2.7/README.md

   in the case where you specify a path to a Python script via the `APP_FILE` environment variable, defaulting to a file named `app.py` if it exists.
 The script is passed to a regular Python interpreter to launch your application.

+* **Shell script**

+  If you need to do some preparation work before executing a command-line based server, you can provide the path to a shell script via the `APP_SCRIPT` environment variable, defaulting to a file named `app.sh` if it exists in the current context.
+  The script is then executed directly by the `run` script.

 Hot deploy
 ---------------------